steqeq/0000/docs/reference/openmp/openmp.md

     Apart from `--stats`, the option `--timestamp` on produces a timestamp for the kernels.

-3. After learning about the required kernels, the user can take a detailed look at each one of them. rocprof has support for hardware counters: a set of basic and a set of derived ones.
-See the complete list of counters using options --list-basic and --list-derived. rocprof accepts either a text or an XML file as an input.
+3. After learning about the required kernels, the user can take a detailed look at each one of them. `rocprof` has support for hardware counters: a set of basic and a set of derived ones.
+See the complete list of counters using options --list-basic and --list-derived. `rocprof` accepts either a text or an XML file as an input.

-For more details on rocprof, refer to the ROCm Profiling Tools document on [https://docs.amd.com](https://docs.amd.com).
+For more details on `rocprof`, refer to the ROCm Profiling Tools document on [https://docs.amd.com](https://docs.amd.com).

 ### Using Tracing Options